marcelpetersen/mobil/_autotech-events/london-autotech-june-2019.md

   lng: -0.18880
   block: google-map
   headline: Don't Royally Miss Out
-  content: The royal residence hosts this exciting event, co hosted with Aston Martin
-    and Bosch.
-Join us in the Royal Borough of Kensington and Chelsea in London for meaningful insights into the world and future of mobility!
   gmaps_link: https://www.google.com/maps/place/Kensington+Palace/@51.5058372,-0.1877239,15z/data=!4m2!3m1!1s0x0:0x89e65c2abc2c3f87?sa=X&ved=2ahUKEwiN5tiGxvzhAhUC_qQKHc1PBXkQ_BIwIXoECAsQCA
   venue_location: Kensington Gardens, London W8 4PX, UK
   cta:
 - template: simple-footer
   block: footer-1
   cta:
-event_description: Taking place in <strong>Kensington Palace,</strong> this edition
-  is already set to be superb.
-We'll be hearing from a fantastic selection of CEOs and founders from successful <strong>startups in the mobility industry,</strong>  who will be discussing the <strong>challenges and opportunities</strong> they face.
 featured_image: "/uploads/2019/04/30/london@2x.jpg"
 output_page: true